maxh/maxheinritz.com/_posts/2025-02-03-touchy-tetchy-testy.md

 I recently learned the word "tetchy".
 It means irritable or easily annoyed.

 My first reaction was mild horror—had I been misusing the similar-sounding "touchy" all these years?
 Flashbacks to my past malapropisms: "flush out" for "flesh out", "precedence" for "precedent", so on.

-But interestingly, "touchy" and "tetchy" along with "testy" do in fact all sound the same, look the same, and have comparable meanings.
+But it turns out touchy, tetchy, and testy not only sound alike and look alike, but they also mean roughly the same thing.

 - Touchy – Implies emotional sensitivity or defensiveness, often about a specific subject.
 (He's touchy about his work being criticized.) ([pronounce](https://www.google.com/search?q=touchy))
 - Tetchy – A more British usage, meaning easily annoyed or bad-tempered.
 (He's been tetchy all morning for no reason.) ([pronounce](https://www.google.com/search?q=tetchy))